lauren/simple-select/README.md

 simpleSelect("div#id");
 ```

-Returns elements with the class .class that are children of the div with the ID "#id":
+Returns elements with the class ".class" that are children of the div with the ID "#id":

 ```javascript
 simpleSelect("div#id .class");